minireference/structure-api/BLOG.md

 I'm picking up the pieces I left behind this summer.
 The project is pretty much all over the place... but I'll now focus on the django implementation and get it to work.
-Also the whole django configurations is sooo complicated fro nothing.
+Also the whole django configurations is so complicated fro nothing.
 I should cleanup the project at some point, but not today.

-The main issue I'm finding a problem with today is the concept of "missing references" if the import operation is "complete" containing all endpints between Nodes, then the import can proceed as a two phase process:
+The main issue I'm finding a problem with today is the concept of "missing references" if the import operation is "complete" containing all endpoints between Nodes, then the import can proceed as a two phase process:
   - create Nodes
   - create Links